kresusapp/kresus/CONTRIBUTING.md

 This file describes how to contribute **code** to Kresus.
 Note that many other contributions are valuable and would be glady accepted in all of the following
 domains: design, user interface, user experience, translations, documentation, tutorials.
+If you want to get started with those, please head to our [community forum](https://community.kresus.org).
 The only limit is the imagination!

 These rules and recommendations can change over time, and should change.
 If you have any ideas for improving them, please file an issue or open a merge